gogama/httpx/FAQ.md

 ### 2. Why would I use racing?

-The use case for racing is similar to the use case for [adaptive timeouts TODO link here](): racing concurrent requests can help smooth over pockets of high latency from a downstream web service, enabling you to get a successful response to your customer more rapidly even when your dependency is experiencing transient slowness.
+The use case for racing is similar to the use case for [adaptive timeouts](#4-why-would-i-use-an-adaptive-timeout): racing concurrent requests can help smooth over pockets of high latency from a downstream web service, enabling you to get a successful response to your customer more rapidly even when your dependency is experiencing transient slowness.

 ### 3. Does racing have any associated costs or risks?